VictoriaFirsova/CV/README.md

 ##### **Project Examples**:
 * Console [RSS parser](https://github.com/VictoriaFirsova/RSSreader/tree/main): Created a parser to collect and display RSS feeds.
-* [Budget Management Application](https://github.com/VictoriaFirsova/budget): Used Django to create a web application that helps users track and analyze their financial data.
+* [Budget Management Application](https://github.com/VictoriaFirsova/budget): developed a web application using Django to help a user track and analyze their financial data.
+The idea for this project stemmed from a real-life need.
+My family and I use this application to manage our shared budget effectively.

 #### Languages